Metals · 2024

 +Is there Copper in Savannah, GA tap water?

-Yes — Savannah, GA's 2024 Consumer Confidence Report lists Copper at 92 mg/L. Savannah, GA's 2024 Consumer Confidence Report shows Copper at or above the federal limit (1.3 mg/L MCLG).
-Measured value is 70.8× the threshold.
+Yes — Savannah, GA's 2024 Consumer Confidence Report lists Copper at 0.335 %.
+Savannah, GA's 2024 report shows Copper detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Copper in drinking water?

-The federal MCLG for Copper is 1.3 mg/L. The EPA enforces this against the regulated reporting statistic (running annual average or 90th percentile), not a single-sample spike.
+The federal MCLG for Copper is 1.3 %.
+The EPA enforces this against the regulated reporting statistic (running annual average or 90th percentile), not a single-sample spike.

 +What is Copper?